convo-lang/convo-lang/docs/convo-db.md

 In practice, execution is typically controlled using execute permissions, allowing you to model which users, agents, or other nodes are allowed to run which stored tools.

+When using permission boundaries, query steps with `call` require execute permission for the boundary identity.

 This makes it possible to build:

 - per-agent tool access